-The major PC vendors turned out in force to support Microsoft's introduction of its Media Center Edition 2005 operating system (MCE 2005) by introducing new computers and peripherals that will utilize the new operating system or its components.
+Los Angeles — The major PC vendors turned out in force to support Microsoft’s introduction today of its Media Center Edition 2005 operating system (MCE 2005) by introducing new computers and peripherals that will utilize the new operating system or its components.

-Gateway debuted the 820GM Media Center PC, the company's first to sell through both its retail and direct sales arms.
-The 820GM includes a TV tuner and PVR functionality and is powered by an Intel Pentium 4 BTX processor, which is designed to operate at lower temperatures, which reduces fan noise and electrical usage.
+Gateway debuted the 820GM Media Center PC, the company’s first that it will sell through both its retail and direct sales arms.
+The 820GM includes a TV tuner and PVR functionality and is powered by an Intel Pentium 4 BTX processor, which is designed to operate at lower temperatures, thus lowering fan noise and electrical usage.
 The processor, as yet unnamed, can record a TV program while handling video editing or 3D gaming duties.

 The PC has a double-layer, dual-format DVD burner, ATI Radeon X300SE PCI Express 128MB graphics card, 1GB DDR dual-channel memory and a 250GB hard drive with a $1,249 suggested retail price.
 It will ship later this week.